gooday2die/Crawling/MSEWebCrawling/README.md

   It returns JSON file as it's result.

-- Getting Recent Posts Automatically from both boards(Notice, Normal) By using index, we can get the recent post ids.
+- Getting Recent Posts Automatically from both boards(Notice, Normal) ...
+Done!
+  By using index, we can get the recent post ids.